On the legality of IAB consent banners

 When you click "sites", you land on a new information page, directly on the Sirdata site.
 You still need to click on "Click here" at the bottom of the page to discover the Sirdata cooperative sites:

-You will then find all of the Sirdata cooperative sites, 130 paginated pages, without export option:
+You will then find all of the Sirdata cooperative sites, across 130 paginated pages, with no export option:

 These sites have chosen to participate in the Sirdata consent cooperative (whether they use the Sirdata CMP in a free or paid version).

 So, is it legal?
-According to Sirdata, yes because the Internet user receives information at the first level.
-He is free to dig in, and consult the complete list of websites.
-Sirdata also relies on this CNIL FAQ :
+According to Sirdata, yes, because the user receives information at the first level.
+They are free to dig deeper and consult the full list of websites.
+Sirdata also relies on this CNIL FAQ:

 It is nevertheless probable that the CNIL had not foreseen this case, question 21 probably referring to the data controllers of the website consulted by the user (the advertising partners), and not to other websites that the user does not consult.
-Sirdata argues that this choice is beneficial to the user in that it reduces consent banner fatigue.
-This choice still needs to be informed.
+Sirdata argues that this choice benefits the user in that it reduces consent banner fatigue.
+Provided, of course, that the choice is an informed one.

-With Benoit, we also asked the question of the legality of this “group choice” to the CNIL last summer (2021), without response.
+Together with Benoit, we also put the question of the legality of this “group choice” to the CNIL last summer (2021), with no response.

 The Sirdata cooperative, a CMP under constraints

-The participation of a website in the Sirdata cooperative imposes certain constraints on the consent banners:
+A website's participation in the Sirdata cooperative imposes certain constraints on its consent banners:

-- The number of advertising partners cannot exceed 200 (there are more than 1000 advertising companies in the TCF, not counting advertising partners which are not part of TCF and which Google decides to integrate via its “Additional Consent Mode”).
+• The number of advertising partners cannot exceed 200 (there are more than 1000 advertising companies in the TCF, not counting the advertising partners that are not part of the TCF and that Google decides to integrate via its “Additional Consent Mode”).

-If it is not on Safari, the user's choices are therefore applied to all of the Sirdata cooperative sites.
-Note that unlike some of its competitors, display a "refusal" mechanism at the first level ("Continue without accepting" or "Refuse everything") is systematic if the user is based in France.
-This is valid for all Sirdata customers, paying or not and whether or not they are members of the cooperative.
+Unless they are on Safari, the user's choices are therefore applied to all of the Sirdata cooperative sites.
+Note that, unlike some of its competitors, Sirdata systematically displays a "refusal" mechanism at the first level ("Continue without accepting" or "Refuse everything") when the user is based in France.
+This holds for all Sirdata customers, whether they pay or not and whether or not they belong to the cooperative.

-Sirdata thus avoids “non-compliant” interfaces, without button "Refuse" or "Continue without accepting".
+Sirdata thus avoids “non-compliant” interfaces with no "Refuse" or "Continue without accepting" button.

-In its communication, Sirdata indicates that the publishers who are part of its cooperative are not affected by the APD decision.
-For publishers who pay Sirdata's CMP, it would be enough not to activate all advertising partners to not be affected by the decision.
+In its communications, Sirdata indicates that publishers who are part of its cooperative are not affected by the APD decision.
+For publishers who pay for Sirdata's CMP, it would be enough not to activate all the advertising partners in order to fall outside the decision.
 Here is Sirdata's message to its customers:

 Generally speaking, publishers who have followed our advice are not at risk due to this judgment and do not have data to delete, nor do their partners, nor the obligation to “pop” again to obtain new consent.

-Let's take a look at some elements of the decision of the APD.
-First of all, the APD considers that the character string allowing the storage and transmission of user preferences (TC String) is personal data.
-It is in fact associated with the user's IP address (to which the CMPs have access), this character string also determines the future advertising processing operations of multiple adtech companies.
+Let's revisit a few elements of the APD's decision.
+First of all, the APD considers that the character string used to store and transmit user preferences (the TC String) is personal data.
+It is indeed associated with the user's IP address (to which CMPs have access), and this character string also determines the future advertising processing operations of multiple adtech companies.
 Sirdata explains it very well:

-The APD thus distinguishes 2 types of treatment:
+The APD thus distinguishes two types of processing:

-- Capturing and disseminating the consent signal and objections to the legitimate interest of users (via the character string
+• Capturing and disseminating the consent signal and users' objections to legitimate interest (via the TC String character string).

-Another important point, the APD considers that the CMPs are indeed joint controllers for these two types of processing:
+Another important point: the APD considers that CMPs are indeed joint controllers for these two types of processing:

 This leads the Litigation Chamber to conclude that the defendant together with the participating CMPs, publishers and adtech providers must be considered joint controllers with regard to the collection and dissemination of users' preferences, objections and consent, as well as the further processing of their personal data.
 (402)

-On the CMP Sirdata, what legal basis for the capture and dissemination of the TC String signal?
+On the Sirdata CMP, what is the legal basis for the capture and dissemination of the TC String signal?

 Let’s start with a clarification from Benoit:

-If there is no "dissemination" of the TC String by CMP Sirdata, exposing the character string via an API effectively allows its subsequent dissemination.
+While there may be no "dissemination" of the TC String by the Sirdata CMP, exposing the character string via an API does in fact allow its subsequent dissemination.

-For the first type of processing (capturing and exposing the consent signal and objections to the legitimate interest of users), Sirdata as CMP has not indicated on which legal basis it wishes to rely.
-Indeed, before the APD decision, the IAB Europe considered that the TC String was not personal data.
-However, we saw that the TC String was indeed personal data, but also that the CMPs were co-responsible for processing.
+For the first type of processing (capturing and exposing the consent signal and users' objections to legitimate interest), Sirdata as a CMP has not indicated which legal basis it intends to rely on.
+Indeed, before the APD's decision, IAB Europe considered that the TC String was not personal data.
+We have seen, however, that the TC String is indeed personal data, and also that CMPs are joint controllers.

 Therefore, CMPs must declare a legal basis for this processing of personal data.
 If we study Sirdata:

-Before any interaction with the Sirdata consent banner, the channel TC String is stored with the key sddan:cmp on my browser's local storage.
+Before any interaction with the Sirdata consent banner, the TC String is already stored under the key sddan:cmp in my browser's local storage.

-According to the APD decision, CMP Sirdata does not appear to have a legal basis for capturing and exposing the consent signal and objections to the legitimate interest of users.
-But after discussions with Benoit, I understand that Sirdata actually relies on another legal basis for the capture and exposure of the signal TC String, the legal obligation.
+According to the APD's decision, the Sirdata CMP does not appear to have a legal basis for capturing and exposing the consent signal and users' objections to legitimate interest.
+But after my discussions with Benoit, I understand that Sirdata in fact relies on another legal basis for capturing and exposing the TC String signal: legal obligation.

 Legal obligation as a legal basis for processing?